Boris Johnson will face no-confidence vote by July, says senior Tory MP

 Fellow Tory MP Tobias Ellwood, who has also called on Mr Johnson to quit, said a growing number of backbenchers were “troubled” by his leadership.

-“It’s now when, not if, a vote of confidence takes place,” told BBC Radio 4’s Today programme.
+“It’s now when, not if, a vote of confidence takes place,” the defence committee chair told BBC Radio 4’s Today programme.
+Mr Ellwood also tweeted that Tory MPs should “stop drinking the Kool Aid”.

 Mr Johnson faces the humiliation of a Commons inquiry into whether he lied to parliament over the No 10 parties, after a revolt by Tory MPs forced him to abandon an attempt to kick it into the long grass.